Yoon says S. Korea, Netherlands will form 'semiconductor alliance'

 "Semiconductors are an important area not only for our industries but also for our security," he said during the dinner meeting with some 100 Korean residents at an Amsterdam hotel.
 "Through this visit, the semiconductor cooperation between South Korea and the Netherlands will be upgraded to a semiconductor alliance."

-Yoon is scheduled to visit the ASML headquarters in Veldhoven on Tuesday with Samsung Electronics Executive Chairman Lee Jae-yong and SK Chairman Chey Tae-won.
+Yoon is scheduled to visit the ASML headquarters in Veldhoven on Tuesday, together with Samsung Electronics Executive Chairman Lee Jae-yong and SK Chairman Chey Tae-won.
 The two South Korean companies are among the world's leading chipmakers.

 Yoon will become the first foreign leader to tour a "cleanroom" manufacturing facility there, according to his office.